-Grants should be submitted through Lessa Crawford (lcrawford@cvm.tamu.eu) to the VLCS Research and Graduate Studies Committee (RGS) chairperson, Noah Cohen.
+Grants should be submitted through VLCS Administration (vlcsadmin@tamu.edu) to the VLCS Research and Graduate Studies Committee (RGS).
 Submitted proposals will be reviewed by members of the RGS, and the applicant will be provided a written evaluation of the proposal.
 Dates for submission, notification, and effective funding will be provided with the call for proposals.